 - Rank Group before the Federal Trade Commission in the antitrust aspects of its $980 million acquisition of UCI International, a North American automotive products business, and its subsequent $950 million acquisition of Honeywell’s automotive consumer products group.

-- Counseling clients in various other antitrust issues, including compliance with non-U.S. merger regulations, information exchange and gun-jumping issues, and well as the implementation of corporate antitrust compliance programs.
+- Various clients, acting as counsel on various other antitrust issues, including compliance with pricing and distribution policies, information exchange and gun-jumping issues, and well as the implementation of corporate antitrust compliance programs.